Forest Oaks, North Carolina

 Forest Oaks is a census-designated place (CDP) in Guilford County, North Carolina, United States.
-The population was 3,890 as of the 2010 census, up from 3,241 in 2000.
+As of the 2020 census, Forest Oaks had a population of 4,209.

 Geography

 Forest Oaks is located in southeastern Guilford County.
 At the center of the CDP is the Forest Oaks Country Club.
 The community is 10 mi southeast of downtown Greensboro.
 The town is also known for Southeast Guilford Middle and High Schools, and is bordered to the west by Joseph M. Hunt Highway (U.S. Route 421).

 According to the United States Census Bureau, the CDP has a total area of 12.8 km2, of which 12.6 km2 is land and 0.3 km2, or 2.13%, is water.
 The majority of the CDP drains to Beaver Creek, a northeastward-flowing tributary of Little Alamance Creek and part of the Great Alamance Creek–Haw River–Cape Fear River watershed.